kabisa/theguild.nl/lib/draft/feature_test_phoenix_integration.md

 ## Acceptance Criteria using Gherkin

 The way that I like to tackle the process of translating a user story into managable chunks to build is by defining a good set of acceptance criteria.
 It is often a good idea to write these with a product owner or stakeholder from the business, as they are the ones that are going to be accepting the story in the end.
 It is a feature that they have requested, right?
 I really like the [Gherkin language](https://en.wikipedia.org/wiki/Cucumber_(software)#Gherkin_language) to write up my acceptance criteria.
-If you have used the Cucumber testing framework this will look very familiar.
+If you have used the Cucumber testing framework in Rails land this will look very familiar.
 This is the syntax Gherkin uses:

 ```gherkin